How to automate Windows Update with PowerShell

 Get-WindowsUpdate -install -AcceptAll -AutoReboot

 Next steps!
 Have your script automated.
-Create a scheduled task, see the following link below for more details.
-For Task Scheduled task error and success code, see the following link.
+See the steps to create a scheduled task.
+Also, see some details on Task Scheduled task error and success code

-I hope you found this blog post helpful.
+I hope you found this blog post helpful on How to Automate Windows Update with PowerShell.
 Now, you have learned how to automate Windows Update with PowerShell and Task Scheduler.
 If you have any questions, please let me know in the comment session.